joestump/reader/README.md

 - 😎 Easy on both human and LLM eyes
 - 🔖 Bookmarklet for one-click sanization
 - 🔌 API to programmatically access reader mode content
-- ☀️Light and 🌙Dark themes
+- ☀️ Light and 🌙 Dark themes

 ## 🐳 Docker Compose